 Unless you’re a keen diver, you might not know about Jordan’s only coastal town Aqaba.
 But this is one of the country’s most colorful jewels.
 Here the Red Sea stretches out in a glittering sheet of sapphire hues.
 But the brilliance of the surface is just the beginning, grab your snorkel or diving gear and enter the water and you’ll discover a world alive with neon-colored fish and coral.

 In spring, across the country Jordan’s landscapes become peppered with color as shrubs and flowers bloom in its wadis and mountains.
 But most striking is the Roman city of Jerash, the ruins of which, already an impressive sight, are in spring is set alight in a sun-bright field of yellow wildflowers.

 EVERGREEN: AJLOUN FOREST

-One place that holds its colour all year round is the beautiful Ajlourn Forest Reserve.
-It covers 13 square kilometres of Jordan’s northern highlands in a lush swath of evergreen oak, pine and wild pistachio and strawberry trees.
-It’s green hills a popular weekend haunt for Jordan’s city folk who find the colour and cool air particularly refreshing in the hotter months.
+One place that holds its color all year round is the beautiful Ajlourn Forest Reserve.
+It covers 13 square kilometers of Jordan’s northern highlands in a lush swath of evergreen oak, pine and wild pistachio and strawberry trees.
+It’s green hills a popular weekend haunt for Jordan’s city folk who find the color and cool air particularly refreshing in the hotter months.